gline([ptspec1, ptspec2, ...]).

 A PTSPEC is a list containing commands from the following list:

 absdata(x, y) — Absolute data coordinates.
-(This respects the transformation set by xtransform and ytransform.) reldata(dx, dy) — Relative data coordinates.
-(This does not respect those transformations.)
+(Transformations set by xtransform and ytransform are applied.) reldata(dx, dy) — Relative data coordinates.
+(This ignores those transformations.)

-abspaper(x, y) — Absolute paper coordinates (in pt)
+abspaper(x, y) — Absolute paper coordinates (in mm or pt)

-relpaper(dx, dy) — Relative data coordinates (in pt)
+relpaper(dx, dy) — Relative data coordinates (in mm or pt)

-rotdata(xi, eta) — Rotate by atan2(eta, xi) in data space.
+rotdata(dx, dy) — Rotate by tan⁻¹(dy/dx) in data space.
 (This affects subsequent relative positioning.)

-rotpaper(phi) — Rotate by phi radians.
+rotpaper(rad=angle) — Rotate counterclockwise by given angle in radians.
 (This affects subsequent relative positioning.)

 retract(l) — Retract preceding and following segments by L pt.